HighlandSolutions/development-standards/standards/practices/testing.md

   Testing languages, frameworks, and other third-party software indicates you don't trust the dependency you decided to rely on.
 3. **Avoid testing basic operations.**
   E.g. Testing an Eloquent model's relationships.
 Though you own the method on the model, in nearly every case, it merely consumes the framework.
+4. **Test the input and output, not the implementation.**
+  Implemtation may change over time.
+Tests shouldn't fail after refactoring.

 Breaking these guidelines usually adds to maintenance costs without adding worthwhile value to our software.